JustinDo720/JobBuddy/README.md

   - [x] Add a place where we could View those Images (Perhaps a Modal Slideshow)

 7. **Refreshing Tokens**
-  - [ ] Refresh token availabble
+  - [x] Refresh token availabble
-  - [ ] Use Refresh token to obtain a new auth token
+  - [x] Use Refresh token to obtain a new auth token
+    - Axios Interceptor to use refresh util function that posts to a jwt verify to return a old/new access token based on condition
+    - Dispatch action to set localStorage; however, we also use that token for authentication **right away** as opposed to waiting

+8. Add Job Button close problem
+  - [x] Add Button doesnt close modal
+    - Adjusted conditions to close modal
+  - Removed the progress bar and adding a loading button

 Things to Work on post Launch:
 1) Goals + Custom Resource?